Assessment Licensing Information

 WashU offers a non-negotiable, non-exclusive license to assessment wording and logic as well as risk calculation and population prevalence (US) spreadsheets for YDR.
 Included under this license is documentation explaining the approach of the calculations and logic, as well as suggestions for potentially lowering your risk of certain diseases.

 No software code or design elements are offered under this licensing mechanism.
 Also, if support services are required, they can be arranged under a separate agreement.

-For additional information or for commercial use of YDR, please contact Michael Muskus.
+For additional information or for commercial use of YDR, please contact Renatus Sinkeldam.

 The Obstructive Sleep Apnea Knowledge and Attitudes (OSAKA) Questionnaires provide measures of a physician’s knowledge about and attitudes towards obstructive sleep apnea.
 There are two versions of the OSAKA Questionnaire.
 The OSAKA for adults is a 22-item measure and the OSAKA-KIDS for children is a 23-item measure.

 Please choose from the options below to obtain the correct agreement for non-commercial use, which includes educational and research use, of the OSAKA for adults and/or the OSAKA-KIDS.